News

-Las Vegas has had a relatively small number of what might be considered traditional civic cultural institutions—e.g., orchestras, theatre companies, and public art museums—for a city of its size.
-Instead, much of the city’s cultural life has tended to centre on its casinos and hotels, many of which are masterpieces of monumental architecture; situated along the dazzling promenade of Las Vegas Boulevard, they are open to the public without charge.
+Las Vegas has had a relatively small number of what might be considered traditional civic cultural institutions—e.g., orchestras, theater companies, and public art museums—for a city of its size.
+Instead, much of the city’s cultural life has tended to center on its casinos and hotels, many of which are masterpieces of monumental architecture; situated along the dazzling promenade of Las Vegas Boulevard, they are open to the public without charge.

-Until the late 1980s, Las Vegas casino architecture tended to favour low ceilings (which minimize cooling and heating costs) and dark spaces in which the difference between day and night was indiscernible and thus encouraged patrons to remain there.
+Until the late 1980s, Las Vegas casino architecture tended to favor low ceilings (which minimize cooling and heating costs) and dark spaces in which the difference between day and night was indiscernible and thus encouraged patrons to remain there.
 Entertainment was also geared almost solely toward adults.
 One of the earliest of these establishments, the Golden Nugget Casino, was in its day the largest of the city’s gambling houses.
 It became a model for those that followed it, the basic concept being a nondescript building festooned with ever-larger, brighter, and gaudier electric signs.
 An exception to this model at the time was Caesars Palace, an oval architectural marvel containing numerous large fountains and thousands of tons of imported Mediterranean marble; its spectacular qualities were diminished somewhat by the later addition next door of a multistory shopping mall.

 With the construction of such complexes as the Mirage (opened 1989) and Mandalay Bay (1999), Las Vegas casino architecture departed completely from the forms of the 1950s and ’60s, becoming even more spectacular.
-These newer buildings tended to favour huge atria and vaulted ceilings, sometimes with glass roofs that allowed daylight to enter.
+These newer buildings tended to favor huge atria and vaulted ceilings, sometimes with glass roofs that allowed daylight to enter.
 In addition, the attractions became increasingly dazzling; among those featured at the Mirage itself were a working model of a volcano, Siberian tigers, and a microcosmic rainforest.
 More recent additions include replicas of the Eiffel Tower, the New York City skyline, the Grand Canyon, Egypt’s Valley of the Kings, and Venice, as well as a faux-Arthurian castle.
 These enterprises—which increasingly became resorts for the whole family as much as they were casinos—lent Las Vegas the air of a gigantic theme park, a paragon of what the architecture critic Reyner Banham called the “fantasticating tendency” of the American West.

 Inside, the resorts and casinos began displaying other, more traditional treasures.
 The Bellagio, which opened in 1998, featured a magnificent collection of paintings by such masters as Vincent van Gogh, Jackson Pollock, Claude Monet, Pablo Picasso, and Henri Matisse.
 Inside the Mandalay Bay Resort and Casino, a 12,000-seat sports-and-entertainment complex was installed, inaugurated in 1999 by a series of performances by Italian opera tenor Luciano Pavarotti.
 The Rio All-Suite Casino has frequently hosted touring exhibits from around the world, including a collection of art from the Hermitage museum in St. Petersburg.